Stop Everything: This Velvet Bow Is Our Holiday Party #Goals

-Looking for a way to turn that pony you wear to the gym into something well, slightly more elegant?
+Looking for a way to turn that very same spunky pony you wear to the gym into something well, slightly more elegant?
 We've got just the ticket.
-It's a high ponytail, only teased up and finished off with a festive Christmas bow.
+It's a high ponytail, only teased up and finished off with a festive holiday bow.
 Watch the video above for the full technique.
-Then try it for yourself using the steps below.
+Then, try it for yourself using the steps below.

 Step 1.
 Warm a dollop of styling cream between your palms, then rake through your strands back from your hairline.